kstenerud/bonjson/bonjson.md

 ### 8-bit Signed Integer

-The 8 bit signed integer takes over where [small integer](#small-integer) leaves off, covering integer ranges from 118 to 245, and from -118 to -245 within a single byte value.
+The 8 bit signed integer encoding takes over where [small integer](#small-integer) leaves off, covering integer ranges from 118 to 245, and from -118 to -245 within a single encoded payload byte following the [type code](#type-codes).

 **Encoding**: